colinkeenan/rentap.js/README.md

     ```bash
     #!/bin/sh
-    if test x$(pgrep npm) = x
+    if test ! -f /tmp/rentap-server-running
     then
-      cd ~/nodejs/node_modules/rentap
+      cd ~/github/rentap.js
-      npm start &
+      npm start > /tmp/rentap-server-running &
     fi
     /opt/google/chrome/google-chrome --profile-directory=Default --app-id=onobjhkphejolhnnbkgckmkjhpoelkgh
     ```

-6. `chmod +x rentap`
+7. `chmod +x rentap`
-7. `sudo mv rentap /usr/local/bin`
+8. `sudo mv rentap /usr/local/bin`
+9. Create `rentap-stop` with the following code in it.

+    ```bash
+    #!/bin/sh
+    npm stop
+    rm /tmp/rentap-server-running
+    ```

+10. `chmod +x rentap-stop`
+11. `sudo mv rentap-stop /usr/local/bin`
-8. Edit the desktop file found previously and set `Exec=rentap`
+12. Edit the desktop file found previously and set `Exec=rentap`

 Now you can launch *Rental Application* like any other on your linux desktop.
-To stop the www server, `npm stop`.
+To stop the www server (and delete the file indicating it's running), `rentap-stop`.
+Since the file `/tmp/rentap-server-running` is in `/tmp`, it will be deleted on reboot even if `rentap-stop` was never executed.

 ## Windows Powershell (ordinary user, no Adminstrator privilages needed)
 ### Install